Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 What made you decide to use your chosen platform over others?

-I needed a platform separate from my blog that wouldn’t require a lot of technical maintenance (which is not my strong suit).
+I needed a learning platform separate from my blog that wouldn’t require a lot of technical maintenance (which is not my strong suit).
 I also needed a system that would accurately track affiliate cookies and give my partners a fair share of the revenue.
 Thinkific provided both those things and came highly recommended by others.

 What other tools do you use to run your online course business?